EventStore/documentation/docs/cloud/intro/quick-start.md

 # Cloud quick start

-Follow the steps in this guide to get access to the Event Store Cloud console, provision your first cluster and connect it to your cloud infrastructure.
+Follow the steps in this guide to get access to the EventStoreDB Cloud console, provision your first cluster and connect it to your cloud infrastructure.

 ## Get an account

-Event Store offers a single sign-on (SSO) for our customers.
+EventStoreDB offers a single sign-on (SSO) for our customers.
 Using a single account you get access to a variety of free and paid services.

 At the moment, you need to visit out community forum ([Discuss](https://discuss.eventstore.com)) to create an account.
-If you already have an account at Event Store Discuss, you can use it for the Cloud console.
+If you already have an account at EventStoreDB Discuss, you can use it for the Cloud console.

 To get an account, open the [Discuss](https://discuss.eventstore.com) front page and click on `Log in`.
 There you get an option to sign up: